 To protect your sending reputation and our own, we carefully monitor abuse reports so that we can immediately pinpoint any problems as they arise.
 If we detect a problem, we can re-distribute email delivery to different servers and IP addresses while we investigate the account in question.

-If you are investigated for an abuse report, you need to show that you've collected your list legitimately and that the complaint against you was made in error.
-If we can't be sure that the complaint was a mistake, we will likely have to shut down your account until you've taken steps to improve your list.
+If you are investigated for an abuse report, you need to show that you've collected your audience legitimately and that the complaint against you was made in error.
+If we can't be sure that the complaint was a mistake, we will likely have to shut down your account until you've taken steps to improve your audience.

 Common Reasons For Abuse Reports